 Book Synopsis

 Beginning with Muller's careless assumptions.
 The LNT Report traces the twists and turns of LNT's reception and dissemination by politicians, media, and the public.
-The propagation of LNT was boosted by some people's horror at the prospect of nuclear war, leading them to say anything to discredit nuclear energy, and also by fossil fuel interests, which had their own anti-nuclear bias.
+The propagation of LNT was boosted by people's horror at the prospect of nuclear war, motivating them to say anything to discredit nuclear energy, and also by fossil fuel financial interests, which had their own anti-nuclear bias.

-The LNT Report has been exhaustively vetted and approved by numerous scientific experts, whose names and credentials are listed in the book.
-This is solid science at its best, explained to the non-scientist reader by a brilliant professional writer.
-It's a companion book to Earth Is a Nuclear Planet (2024) by the same author.
+The LNT Report has been exhaustively vetted and approved by numerous scientific experts, some of whose names and credentials are listed in the book.
+This is solid science at its best, explained to the non-scientist reader by an outstanding popular science writer.
+It's a companion book to Earth Is a Nuclear Planet (2024) and the forthcoming Roadmap to Nowhere (2026), the ultimate exposé of 'renewables', both co-authored by Mike Conley.

 Review Quotes